How to Raise Chickens – The Complete Guide (2023)

 Let’s walk through every step.

 To house a chicken, you need at least about 3 square feet of space inside of the coop and 10 square feet of free run outside.
-Of course, the more the better and it depends a little bit on the breeds in your flock.
+Of course, the more, the better; it depends a little bit on the breeds in your flock (a flock is a group of chickens).

 Now that you have an idea of the size of your flock, it’s time for the fun part: choosing your breeds.